looorent/broulette/README.md

 ## TODO

+* PRIORITY : manage the "registered providers" , they are not sent properly to the right load balancers.
 * add TripAdvisor
 * Investigate why restaurant "Respire Restaurant" does not find any photo
 * Investigate why "La Terrasse de l'Abbaye de Notre-Dame du Vivier" does not find any equivalent on Google
 * filterTags seems to do the opposite operation
 * Fuzzy string comparison might be shitty

 * "Source tag" is ugly
 * Error that is not catched by the circuit breaker: ```
     Error: [OSM] Fetching OSM restaurants: server failed after 4054 ms with status code 504